-Librarian\appointments are non-tenure-track faculty appointments and are given either a (1) one-year appointment, or (2) an appointment that may continue for a stated period of time up to three years, renewable annually within that period, contingent on the faculty members satisfactory performance, the availability of funds, and the instructional needs of the department.
-There is no limit to the number of years for which clinical appointments may be held-times that a Librarian can be reappointed.
-However, contract renewal reappointment is always based on curricular, enrollment, and financial financial factors as well as on the individual faculty evaluation.
+Librarian appointments are non-tenure-track faculty appointments and are given either a (1) one-year appointment, or (2) an appointment that may continue for a stated period of time up to three years, renewable annually within that period, contingent on the faculty members satisfactory performance, the availability of funds, and the instructional needs of the department.
+There is no limit to the number of times that a Librarian can be reappointed.
+Librarian's primary responsibilities normally are in the area of professional practice of librarianship, but they also may be assigned responsibilities in the areas: (1) teaching, (2) scholarly and/or creative activities, especially related to professional practice; (3) service; and (4) clinical and professional practice.
+The four ranks of Librarians are, in ascending order: Librarian I, Librarian II, Librarian IV.